natlogica/hundred-days/r1-log.md

 ### R1D28
 A pomodoro app using Tkinter is the project for today.
 It shows a graphic of a tomato and a clock timer, which is set to stop after 25 minutes to remind the user to take a 5 minute break.
 After 4 cycles of 20 minutes, the next break is 15 minutes.
 This is an app that I can really use!

+### R1D29
+Working with Tkinter, I am building a small graphical app that stores and generates passwords.